 The Mississippi River Headwaters Project consists of six headwaters dams in north-central Minnesota.
-Cross Lake, Gull Lake, Big Sandy Lake, Lake Winnibigoshish, Pokegama Lake and Leech Lake make up the headwaters lakes system.
-They were constructed or reconstructed between 1900 and 1913 (work on Pokegama started in 1884 and Winnibigoshish in 1885) to aid navigation on the Mississippi River between St. Paul, Minnesota and Prairie du Chien, Wisconsin.
-The navigation mission of the headwaters dams declined with the creation of the upper Mississippi River 9-foot navigation channel, and as recreation grew in importance to the region’s economy, the mission shifted to flood risk management, recreation and environmental stewardship.
+Cross Lake, Gull Lake, Big Sandy Lake, Lake Winnibigoshish, Pokegama Lake and Leech Lake make up the system.
+They were constructed or reconstructed between 1900 and 1913 (work on Pokegama started in 1884 and Winnibigoshish in 1885) to aid navigation on the Mississippi River between St. Paul, Minnesota, and Prairie du Chien, Wisconsin.
+Because the navigation mission of the headwater’s dams declined with the creation of the upper Mississippi River 9-foot navigation channel and as recreation grew in importance to the region’s economy, the mission shifted to flood risk management, recreation and environmental stewardship.

 The project is located in north-central Minnesota near the towns of Cross Lake, Brainerd, McGregor, Deer River, Grand Rapids and Federal Dam.

 The project includes six U.S. Army Corps of Engineers-managed campgrounds and several day-use areas.
 The project’s multiple-use water resource management (flood risk management, recreation and environmental stewardship) affects several communities, thousands of property owners, countless recreational users, resource agencies, industry, the general public and Native American communities.

 Since their construction, the reservoirs in the headwaters have prevented $66 million in flood damages.